firecracker-microvm/firecracker/docs/prod-host-setup.md

 `aarch64`.
 In this case, creating the tap device for snapshot restore generated host kernel logs, which were very slow to write.

+### Logging and signal handlers

+Firecracker installs custom signal handlers for some of the POSIX signals, such as SIGSEGV, SIGSYS, etc.

+The custom signal handlers used by Firecracker are not async-signal-safe, since they write logs and flush the metrics, which use locks for synchronization.
+While very unlikely, it is possible that the handler will intercept a signal on a thread which is already holding a lock to the log or metrics buffer.
+This can result in a deadlock, where the specific Firecracker thread becomes unresponsive.

+While there is no security impact caused by the deadlock, we recommend that customers have an overwatcher process on the host, that periodically looks for Firecracker processes that are unresponsive, and kills them, by SIGKILL.

 ## Jailer Configuration

 Using Jailer in a production Firecracker deployment is highly recommended,